Market timing vs. time in the market

 Market timing easily plays on our emotions in a way that overrides dispassionate and serious investment analysis.
 If the reasons for your belief in a stock change, then it is important to be willing to change your investments.
 However, market timing easily tempts us to jump out too early or stay in too long.

 Frequent trading and trying to time the market will also rack up brokerage commission costs, particularly for smaller investors.
-While the costs for a broker to execute a trade may be relatively low on a trade-by-trade basis, someone who trades frequently can see these costs add up over time and make a significant dent in their investment returns.
+While the costs for a broker to execute a trade may be relatively low on a trade-by-trade basis, someone who trades frequently can see these fees & costs add up over time and make a significant dent in their investment returns.

 Don’t forget what the goal is